beam-community/bamboo/README.md

 By default delivering later uses [`Bamboo.TaskSupervisorStrategy`](https://hexdocs.pm/bamboo/Bamboo.TaskSupervisorStrategy.html).
 This strategy sends the email right away, but does so in the background without linking to the calling process, so errors in the mailer won't bring down your app.

-If you need something more custom you can can create a strategy with [Bamboo.DeliverLaterStrategy](https://hex.pm/packages/bamboo).
+If you need something more custom you can create a strategy with [Bamboo.DeliverLaterStrategy](https://hex.pm/packages/bamboo).
 For example, you could create strategies for adding emails to a background processing queue such as [exq](https://github.com/akira/exq) or [toniq](https://github.com/joakimk/toniq).

 [Bamboo.DeliverLaterStrategy]: https://hexdocs.pm/bamboo/Bamboo.DeliverLaterStrategy.html